alyssadata/AI-Foundations-Self-in-Contact/conditions/materials/Condition_B_02_Run_Prompt.md

 [State what information was supplied in this session.]

 Interaction Type:
-[State whether the information was supplied statically or through reciprocal contact.]
+[State whether the established-self information was supplied statically or through reciprocal contact.]

+Prior Contact Claimed:
+[State Yes or No. If Yes, identify the session evidence supporting that claim.]

 T01 RESPONSE